Television news in the United States: Eyewitness News

 In the late 1960s, Westinghouse Broadcasting, a division of Westinghouse Electric Corporation, devised a new format of local news called "Eyewitness News".
 Reporters were hired to go out of the newsroom, become "eyewitnesses" of news stories, and record them on film.
 Later, these reporters were also asked to join the anchors in the studio to talk about the stories.

 Al Primo created the format, which was first used on KYW-TV in Philadelphia.
 In 1968, Primo brought the format to WABC-TV in New York.
 The "Eyewitness News" format helped to introduce different anchor combinations to local newscasts.
 The format quickly became popular and was imitated by stations across the country.

 Today, most television news operations in the United States utilize some variation of the "Eyewitness News" format.

 Action News

 "Action News" was introduced in 1970 by WPVI-TV in Philadelphia to compete against the "Eyewitness News" format at rival station KYW-TV.
 This format features short stories, high story counts, and a strong focus on spot news.
 It was called "Action News" because it produced a fast-paced style of newscast.
 Mel Kampmann of WPVI and Irv Weinstein of WKBW-TV in Buffalo, both owned by Capital Cities Communications, are credited with developing the key tenets of the "Action News" format.
+On May 11, 1977, Jim Gardner took over as solo anchor of the 6 PM and 11 PM newscasts at WPVI-TV until his retirement in 2022, and along with the theme song Move Closer to Your World, would define the Action News format for decades.